 For scales that don’t require high precision, it is possible to use objects with known weights to test the scales.
 Dumbbells are one such example.
 Although the weight of a dumbbell is not that accurate, it will suffice for these purposes.

-The scale must be on a flat and level surface for testing.
+- The scale must be on a flat surface for testing.
 Start by setting the scale so that it reads zero.
-For manual scales, you may need to turn a wheel or screw that adjusts the reading.
+For mechanical scales, you may need to turn a wheel or screw that adjusts the reading.
 Once the equipment reads zero, place the object with a known weight on the scale.

-To test the precision of the scale, it is necessary to repeat the test several times.
+- To test the precision of the scale, it is necessary to repeat the test several times to ensure consistency in the results it gives you.
 Evaluate whether the result is the same or nearly the same.
 If the readings are widely different, then the scale has low precision.

 You won’t normally need to consider these issues when working with any piece of weighing equipment in a production environment.
 Nevertheless, you’re going to want to at least consider them if you’ve been thinking your scale is giving really strange readings.